hutscape/pine/lessons.md

     subtitle: For next iteration
     list:
       - name: Use SMD components for IR receiver and emitter
+      - name: Use standard 9-pin JTAG/SWD connector for burning the bootloader
+        image: 9-pin-jtag-swd-pins.png
 improvements:
   - title: Improvements
     subtitle: Simple iterations that were implemented in this project because of the learnings from the previous projects